 Keep in mind that the combined annual contribution limit always applies.
 You can contribute a total of $6,000 to either your traditional or Roth IRA without exceeding the contribution limits if you were 49 years old or younger in 2022.
 You could split that amount between the two types of accounts as long as you stayed at or below the limit.
 But you couldn't contribute $3,000 to a traditional IRA and $3,500 to a Roth.
 This would put you at a total of $6,500, over the $6,000 limit for your age.

 Exceptions to the Rule

 You can also convert a traditional IRA to a Roth IRA.
-This is referred to as a Roth conversion, and anything you convert could be counted as taxable income.
-To minimize taxes, you may want to roll over funds gradually over a few years.
-You can't covert a Roth IRA into a traditional IRA, though.
+This is referred to as a "Roth conversion."
+But anything you convert could be counted as taxable income.
+You might want to roll over funds gradually over a few years to minimize taxes.

 Remember that Roth IRA contributions are limited based on income thresholds.
 A "backdoor Roth" is a strategy that has been adopted as a workaround if you should find yourself in this situation.
 An allowable, nondeductible contribution can be made to a traditional IRA, and then a Roth Conversion can be executed.
 Rollovers and contribution limits can be complex, so it's best to consult a tax professional for advice.

 Frequently Asked Questions (FAQs)